 - 1 teaspoon kosher salt, plus extra for sprinkling

 - 2 sticks (½ pound) unsalted butter, at room temperature

 - 1 cup light brown sugar, lightly packed

 - 1½ teaspoons vanilla extract

 - 2 large eggs, at room temperature

 - 1/2 cup roughly chopped dried apricots, raisins, or golden raisins

-Using a 2¼-inch ice cream scoop (or two spoons), form round balls of cookie dough about 2-inches in diameter.
-Place 9 balls of dough on each sheet pan, evenly spaced, and bake for 12-15 minutes, until just starting to turn golden brown and still soft to the touch.
+- Using a 2¼-inch ice cream scoop (or two spoons), form round balls of cookie dough about 2-inches in diameter.
+Place 9 balls of dough on each sheet pan, evenly spaced, and bake for 12 to 15 minutes, until just starting to turn golden brown and still soft to the touch.
 The cookies should seem under-baked; they will firm up as they cool.

 - Sprinkle the cookies lightly with salt, and let them cool for 5 minutes before carefully transferring them to a wire rack to finish cooling.
 Serve immediately, or store in a sealed container at room temperature.Copyright 2018, Lidey Heuck, All Rights Reserved